 Pizza Toppings Offered:

-- Vegetarian — Pineapple, mushrooms, olives, bell peppers, onions, spinach, tomatoes, pepperoncini, jalapenos, garlic, artichoke, eggplant, green chile, basil pesto, feta cheese, ricotta cheese, provolone
+- Vegetarian — Pineapple, mushrooms, olives, bell peppers, onions, spinach, tomatoes, pepperoncini, jalapenos, garlic, artichoke hearts, eggplant, green chile, basil pesto, feta, ricotta, provolone

 - Meats — Pepperoni, sausage, meatballs, bacon, ham, chicken breast, salami, anchovies

 For more information, visit mamasfamous.com.

 No Anchovies offers a large menu, full bars on two stories, a nightclub, and over 50 flat-screen televisions.

 Five different pizza favorites feature chicken on top.
 And no, anchovies are not in the list of available toppings.

 - Potato Bacon — Provolone, Yukon Gold potato, cheddar, bacon, green onion

 - Basil Chicken Ricotta — Mozzarella, grilled chicken, ricotta, fresh garlic, basil

 - Teriyaki Chicken — Mozzarella, teriyaki chicken, red pepper, green onion, teriyaki sauce

 6546 E. Tanque Verde Rd.